ChengpengChen/Reid-mask/README.md

 These three files corresponding to experiments: reid baseline, 4-channel soft/hard attention and spatial/channel attention.
 More details can be found in the files and their `.yml` files.

-* Then use `eval` to extract features for specific testing set and evaluate the models.
+* Then use `eval.py` to extract features for specific testing set and evaluate the models.

 * R1 performance with RGB/RGBM input and soft/hard attention